The Bolted-On Concept Trap: Why Your PYP Units Feel Like Traditional Lessons

 Wiggins and McTighe (2005) propose GRASPS for transfer assessment (Goal, Role, Audience, Situation, Product, Standards).
 Learners get a scenario with a role and product.
 This setup stops simple recall; learners must use understanding anew.

-Analogies connect topics to new areas, supporting formative assessment.
-Reasoning proves learners understand the topic better than quizzes alone.
-A specific analogy, like Egyptian irrigation (Gentner, 1983; Holyoak, 1985), shows Systems thinking.
-Vague analogies show gaps teachers can then address (Novick, 1988; Duit, 1991).
+Analogies help learners link a topic to new areas, which supports formative assessment.
+Their reasoning can show understanding better than quizzes alone.
+A clear analogy, such as Egyptian irrigation (Gentner, 1983; Holyoak, 1985), shows Systems thinking.
+A vague analogy shows gaps that teachers can then address (Novick, 1988; Duit, 1991).

 Metacognitive reflection is also more productive in a concept-driven unit.
 "What did I learn about Egypt?" invites recall.
 "What do I now understand about how systems maintain themselves that I did not understand before?" invites genuine conceptual reflection.
 The latter question is also a check on whether the concept drove the unit: if learners cannot answer it, the concept did not do its job.